Local Whittle estimation with (quasi-)analytic wavelets: Introduction

 \section{Introduction}

 Multivariate processes are often observed nowadays thanks to the recordings of multiple sensors simultaneously.
-Numerous examples can be cited such as hydrology \citep{WhitcherJensen00}, finance \citep{Gencay} or neuroscience \citep{AchardGannaz}.
+Many examples can be cited such as hydrology \citep{WhitcherJensen00}, finance \citep{Gencay} or neuroscience \citep{AchardGannaz}.
 When in addition the time series have the property of long-memory, the definition of the model is complicated and several definitions can be proposed.
-A simple model is defined by long-memory parameters for each univariate process with a covariance structure added between the processes \citep{Robinson95a}.
-However phenomena such as co-integration cannot be modeled using this simple definition.
-An alternative was proposed by \cite{Robinson08,KechagiasPipiras}, where a phase-term is added to the covariance structure.
+Some approaches proposed a simple definition, where the covariance matrix is real \citep{Lobato99, Shimotsu07}.
+However, this simple model is not able to address any multivariate models.
+For example, in \citep{Lobato97} two models were introduced, FIVARMA and VARFIMA, from this approach.
+Long-memory models with a complex covariance matrix give a solution to overcome this problem \citep{KechagiasPipiras20,Baek2020}.
+Following these modelings, the long-memory model studied in this paper admits a complex long-run covariance matrix, where a phase-term is added to the covariance structure.